Order GOBIIFORMES: Family GOBIIDAE (a-c)

 Coryogalops tessellatus Randall 1994 tessellated, i.e., inlaid with small square stones, referring to checkered color pattern on ventral half of body

 Coryogalops william (Smith 1948) etymology not explained; according to Mike Bruton’s 2018 biography of J.L.B. and Margaret Smith, in honor of their son William (b.
-1939, now a popular television science and mathematics teacher in South Africa), who collected type at age 12 [presumably a noun in apposition, without the patronymic “i”]
+1939, now a popular television science and mathematics teacher in South Africa), who collected type at age 12 [presumably a noun in apposition, without the genitive “i”]

 Coryphopterus Gill 1863 corypho-, top; pterus, fin, referring to “distinct” dorsal fins of C. glaucofraenum: “the first with six spines, all flexible, the third generally longest, the sixth remote; second oblong, generally increasing backwards, and with most of its rays having an anterior simple and a posterior forked branch; the last ray free”